LNAK10072U Global Environmental Governance

 Content

-Global environmental governance (GEG) is an interdisciplinary project oriented course on how the global community addresses, or ought to address, environmental problems and their solutions.
+Global Environmental Governance (GEG) is an interdisciplinary course on how the global community addresses, or ought to address, environmental problems and their solutions.

 The lectures fall into the following six modules:

-4) State-led global regulation, institutions, and regimes (perspectives mainly from international law)
+4. State-led governance including global regulation, institutions, and regimes (perspectives mainly from international law)

-6) The role of non-state actors in GEG
+6. The role of non-state actors in GEG and role of bottom-up initiatives in governance

-Since the course has different teachers, the succession of the modules and lectures may not necessarily follow a straight path from 1) - 6).
+Since the course has different teachers with different schedules, the succession of the modules and lectures may not necessarily follow a straight path from 1) - 6).

-The course includes one or more excursions to national or international organizations that are located in Copenhagen and knowledgeable about, relevant to, and active in GEG.
+The course includes one excursion to national or international organizations located in Copenhagen and knowledgeable about, relevant to, and active in GEG.

 Relevance for sustainability: The vision about social, economic, and environmental sustainability underpins all topics, discussions, and assignments in the course.
 We look at the concept of sustainability as one of the milestones in the development of current ideas and ideologies about global environmental problems and their solutions.
-Some lectures and assignments may address sustainability as a distinct topic.
+Some lectures and assignments may address sustainability or the sustainable development goals as a distinct topic in GEG.

 Learning Outcome

-At the end of the course, the students can retrieve, recognize, and recall knowledge aquired from the course (including lectures, readings, and assignments) on:
+At the end of the course, the students can retrieve, recognize, and recall knowledge acquired from the course (including lectures, readings, and assignments) on:

-• Different types of actors and the roles they play in global environmental governance
+• Different types of actors, norms and the roles they play in global environmental governance

 The students can: